KoleckOLP/yt-dl_portable/python/share/doc/yt_dlp/README.txt

 Sponskrub Options

-Support for SponSkrub has been deprecated in favor of --sponsorblock
+Support for SponSkrub has been deprecated in favor of the --sponsorblock options

     --sponskrub                      --sponsorblock-mark all
     --no-sponskrub                   --no-sponsorblock